stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Configuration

-All of the expected paths, `tests/`, `fixtures/`, and `custom/`, will be configurable. `tests/` conflicts with `pytest-workflow`, so users may want to rename the default Sprocket test directory to something like `sprocket-tests/`.
+All of the expected paths, `tests/fixtures/` and `tests/custom/`, will be configurable. `tests/` conflicts with `pytest-workflow`, so users may want to rename the default directories to something like `sprocket-tests/`.

 ## Test Filtering

 Users will be able to annotate each test with arbitrary tags which will allow them to run subsets of the entire test suite.
-They will also be able to run the tests in a specific file, as opposed to the default `sprocket test` behavior which will be to recurse the `test` directory and run all found tests.
+They will also be able to run the tests in a specific file, as opposed to the default `sprocket test` behavior which will be to recurse the working directory and run all found tests.
 This will facilitate a variety of applications, most notably restricting the run to only what the developer knows has changed and parallelizing CI runs.

 We may also want to give some tags special meaning: it is common to annotate "slow" tests and to exclude them from runs by default and we may want to make reduce friction in configuring that case.